 Germany’s largest island is also home to Jasmund National Park, where you can admire tall chalk cliffs, white sand beaches, and rolling grassy meadows.

 The food and drink scene on Rügen Island is definitely worth investigating.
-There is a wealth of fresh seafood on offer across the island, and a lot of the cuisine shares some Scandinavian, Dutch, and British influences.
+The island has a wealth of fresh seafood, and many cuisines share some Scandinavian, Dutch, and British influences.

-By far the most interesting culinary caper you can indulge in is the local tipple known as Sanddorn Likor.
-This sweet, bright orange liqueur is made from sea buckthorn, and you can only find it on these islands.
+The most interesting culinary caper you can indulge in is the local tipple known as Sanddorn Likor.
+This sweet, bright orange liqueur is made from sea buckthorn; you can only find it on these islands.

 The picturesque cobblestoned Krämerbrücke is a medieval arch bridge over the River Gera.
-Built during the 12th and 13th Centuries it is lined with cute half-timbered buildings.
-Most of these houses and businesses are original and have remained inhabited for over 500 years.
+Built during the 12th and 13th Centuries, it is lined with cute half-timbered buildings.
+Most houses and businesses have been originally inhabited for over 500 years.

-If you’re in town for the month of June, be sure to pay a visit to the Krämerbrückenfest – a local 3-day festival celebrating the bridge’s history.
+If you’re in town for June, be sure to pay a visit to the Krämerbrückenfest – a local 3-day festival celebrating the bridge’s history.

-While it can be a hassle to find accommodation on the bridge proper, the pet-friendly Hotel Krämerbrücke Erfurt is your next best bet, featuring a bar and a Finnish sauna.
+While finding accommodation on the bridge properly can be a hassle, the pet-friendly Hotel Krämerbrücke Erfurt is your next best bet, featuring a bar and a Finnish sauna.

 15. Rhine Valley

-A trip along the Rhine Valley is one of the best ways to soak in Germany and you’ll get to see the odd UNESCO World Heritage Site here and there!
+A trip along the Rhine Valley is one of the best ways to soak in Germany, and you’ll see the odd UNESCO World Heritage Site here and there!

-But if you’re (somehow) not a fan of music, Hamburg is one of the best places to visit in Germany for foodies.
+But if you’re (somehow) not a music fan, Hamburg is one of the best places to visit in Germany for foodies.
 The culinary scene in Hamburg varies from traditional to groundbreaking, and there’s something for every palate to enjoy.

-In keeping with the artsy scene in Hamburg, you’ll have the sleep of a lifetime at the 25hours Hotel Hamburg HafenCity, featuring amazing decor, and great access to the city’s top attractions.
+In keeping with the artsy scene in Hamburg, you’ll have the sleep of a lifetime at the 25hours Hotel Hamburg HafenCity, which features amazing decor and great access to the city’s top attractions.

-If you’re planning your next trip to Germany, you’ll likely already have an itinerary brewing of places and sights you want to see – but make sure you don’t miss out on these world-renown destinations!
+If you’re planning your next trip to Germany, you’ll likely already have an itinerary brewing of places and sights you want to see – but make sure you don’t miss out on these world-renowned destinations.